neyric/sfxr.js/README.md

 ## 📈 Performance

-JSFXR is optimized for both development and runtime performance:
+SFXR.JS is optimized for both development and runtime performance:

 - **Fast builds** with Bun (15ms typical build time)
 - **Zero-dependency runtime** (only dev dependencies)